 You should also analyse the quality of your customers.
 To do this, break down the margin you obtain with each one of them.
 We have worked with companies where reducing sales by eliminating unprofitable customers resulted in an absolute margin improvement.

-How you charge your customers is also important in preparing to sell your business.
+How you charge your customers is also important to prepare your business for sale.
 If you charge for your services in advance, for example, in the form of bonuses, be careful about the correct allocation of sales.
 Sometimes we see that companies recognise the entire bonds as revenue when they sell it, and, in reality, they should recognise it when they provide the service.
 Failure to do this correctly can result in profit adjustments for the year that affect your margin and EBITDA.
 As a result, your company’s value is affected.
 Remember that company value will be key in negotiating the final sales price.

 5. What about your suppliers?